So you want to learn how to wash and clean the beard so that it’s always in tip-top condition?

 Exfoliating beard scrubs, on the other hand, provide a more of a deep-cleanse type of benefits, and they most certainly do strip the natural oils from the skin underneath your beard.

-For this reason, you should only use beard scrubs 1-2 times per month at maximum, otherwise, you will risk drying up and damaging your beard by continuously stripping it from the sebum oils it needs to grow and prosper.
+For this reason, you should only use beard scrubs 1-2 times per month at maximum, otherwise, you will risk drying up the skin under your mane and damaging your beard by continuously stripping it from the sebum oils it needs to grow and prosper.

 So the bottom line is this: If you exfoliate your facial hair with a boar bristle brush, you can do it daily.
 If you’re using a special beard exfoliating scrub, you should exfoliate with it only 1-2 times per month, once every two weeks or so.